Alma Mater Europaea: It's About People conference

 It's About People is an annual week-long multidisciplinary conference organized by the European Academy of Sciences and Arts and the Alma Mater Europaea university.
-It regularly hosts leaders of national academies of sciences, university rectors, political leaders including EU commissioners, judges of the European Court of Human Rights and highest national courts, and scholars from prominent universities including Harvard, Yale, Oxford, Cambridge, Columbia.

 The president of Slovenia has traditionally bestowed the honorary patronage over the event.
 The conference was opened by the former president Borut Pahor between 2018 and 2022, and in 2023, by president Nataša Pirc Musar.
 The European Commission vice presidents Maroš Šefčovič and Dubravka Šuica and the European Commissioner Mariya Gabriel have addressed the conference.
 The eleventh conference, held in 2023, featured over 300 presenters from 30 countries in 80 panels.